cloudify-cosmo/docs.getcloudify.org/content/cli/events.md

 ### delete

+#### Usage
-Usage: `cfy events delete [OPTIONS] DEPLOYMENT_ID`
+`cfy events delete [OPTIONS] EXECUTION_ID`

-Delete events attached to a deployment
+Delete events attached to a deployment.

+`EXECUTION_ID` is the ID of the execution events to delete.

 #### Optional flags

 *  `--include-logs / --no-logs` -
 						Include logs in returned events [default: True]
+*  ` -t, --tenant-name TEXT`      The name of the tenant on which the execution occurred.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example